Xiamen–Shenzhen railway

 The Xiamen–Shenzhen railway, also known as the Xiashen railway, (厦深铁路) is a dual-track, electrified, high-speed rail line connecting the major coastal cities of Xiamen in Fujian and Shenzhen in Guangdong.
 The line has a total length of 502.4 km and forms part of China's Hangzhou–Fuzhou–Shenzhen passenger-dedicated railway.
 Construction of the Xiashen line began on November 23, 2007, and the line entered into operation on December 28, 2013.

-The line is designed for trains running at top speeds of 250 km/h, and has reduced travel time between Xiamen and Shenzhen from 11 hours to 3 hours and 40 minutes when start operation.
-Speed has been increased since April 10, 2021 and travel time reduced again to 2 hours and 30 minutes Currently, CR Guangzhou offers C-train services from Shenzhen North to Shenzhen Pingshan, Huizhou South and Shanwei.
+The line is designed for trains running at top speeds of 250 km/h, and reduced travel time between Xiamen and Shenzhen from 11 hours to 3 hours and 40 minutes upon its commencement of operations.
+The speed of the line was increased, starting on April 10, 2021, resulting in a further reduction in travel time to 2 hours and 30 minutes Currently, CR Guangzhou offers C-train services from Shenzhen North to Shenzhen Pingshan, Huizhou South and Shanwei.

 Route

 The Xiamen–Shenzhen railway follows the rugged southern coast of China.
 Major cities and towns along route include Zhangzhou, Zhao'an, Raoping, the Chaoshan region (Chaozhou and Shantou), Puning, Shanwei, Huidong and Huizhou.

 The railway will be partially paralleled by the Shenzhen–Shanwei and Shanwei–Shantou high-speed railways, currently under construction.